Bumblebee202111/doubean-public/README.md

 * Shared element
 * `Lazylist` problems
   * Restoration of scroll position is problematic
 * Topic content WebView problems
   * Flinging up to topic content is not smooth https://issuetracker.google.com/issues/172029355
-    * Sometimes topic content fails to be loaded on some low-end or large-screened devices (not sure which sets constraint)
+  * Sometimes topic content fails to be loaded on some low-end or large-screened devices, or of special layout (not sure which sets constraint)
   * LazyLayoutPinnableItem?
   * ...
 * Group tab: Track read
-* Topics feed
+* Topics feed (notifications)
-  * Find why it is broken
+  * Find why it is broken and fix it
+  * Clarify:
+    * Improper use may disturb you and drain phone battery (untested)
+    * Better keep app in background
+    * Mechanism: Actively query group topics (without tab_id parameter, to increase efficiency) by each group
-  * “每次动态更新请求的帖子总数限制” -> frequency (0..1)
+  * “每次动态更新请求的帖子总数限制” -> ?
+  * Create reusable class for all notification settings
 * Use the new nullable "edit_time" property of network topics
 * Search
   * Search group/tab topics (in-group)